Machismo: Domestic and sexual violence

-The model was developed around the idea that these six patterns are all influenced by men's fear of femininity.
-This theory was then partially supported by a study done by five professionals.
-Some tools already created to measure gender-role attitudes include the Personal Attitudes Questionnaire, the Bem Sex Role Inventory, the Attitudes Toward Women Scale, and the Attitudes Toward the Male's Role Scale.
-Evidence suggests that gender-roles conflicts inflicted by machismo can lead males who were raised with this mentality and or live in a society in which machismo is prevalent to suffer high levels of anxiety and low self-esteem.
-Additionally, studies found that many males facing such conflicts are subject to experience anger, depression, and substance abuse.

 Sexually-transmitted infections

-One implication of the Machismo concept is the pressure for a man to be sexually experienced.
+One implication of the machismo concept is the pressure for a man to be sexually experienced.
 Male infidelity is of common practice in many cultures, as men are not as expected to hold nearly the same level of chastity as women are.
 Meanwhile, girls are oftentimes brought up to tolerate an unfaithful partner, since it is a part of the machismo culture.
 As such, this puts populations at risk for transmitting STIs as men seek out multiple sexual partners with little interference from their wives or from society.
-The risk is further heightened by the lack of condom use by men who are both miseducated about the effectiveness of a condom's protection against STIs and the belief that this wouldn't happen to them.
+The risk is further heightened by the lack of condom use by men who are both miseducated about the effectiveness of a condom's protection against STIs and the belief that this would not happen to them.
 This mentality also deters men from getting themselves tested to know if they are HIV-positive, which leads them to even spread STIs without even knowing it.